adamhoof/CDN77-DNS/README.md

 **Space complexity**: O(n), improved, probably can not be better <br><br>

 ### Main ideas
-- Core -> take the binary trie and transform it into binary radix trie - adds path compression
+- Core -> take the binary trie and transform it into binary radix trie - adds path compression <br>
-- Avoid creating redundant nodes not representing any PoP ID x scope prefix length rules, like the ones between /40 and /60 prefixes.<br><br>
+- Avoid creating redundant nodes not representing any PoP ID x scope prefix length rules, like the ones between /40 and /60 prefixes. <br>
-- Search (route) needs to account for the fact that we store skipped bits
+- Search (route) needs to account for the fact that we store skipped bits <br>

 ### Thought process (literary):
 1. **Rethink node/data storage**: